maninserg/youtube_downloader/README.md

-**About:** The downloader of videos from Youtube
+**About:** The batch downloader of videos from Youtube

 <hr>

-**Description:** The downloader of videos from Youtube that can download videos both the batch way and use a playlist of Youtube
+**Description:** This downloader can download videos from file "urls_youtube.txt" or from a playlist of Youtube

 <hr>